 26) The Law of Attraction and Other Secrets of Visualization by Laurel Clark

-It has simple and practical ways to organize, to think positively, to cause change in habits (like quitting smoking, or changing compulsive eating), to improve relationships, and more, with visualization.
+It has simple and practical ways to organize, to think positively, to cause a change in habits (like quitting smoking or changing compulsive eating), to improve relationships, and more, with visualization.
 Suggested by Laurel Clark – Author.

 27) Founders at Work: Stories of Startups’ Early Days by Jessica Livingston

 She collected extensive interviews with Presidents and early execs of major companies like PayPal, Research in Motion, TiVo, Yahoo, Hotmail, and Man more.
 The interviews are barely edited–just a few questions and the interviewee takes over.
 Story after story inspired me to see what depths people will go to when they truly believe in what they’re doing.
 Nothing stops them–not disbelieving friends, a severe lack of money, enormous challenges that would cripple the average person, etc. Suggested by Julie Pech – The Chocolate Therapist.

 28) The Female Brain by Louann Brizendine

 Men and women DO think differently, and at work, you can leverage your brain chemistry to achieve business results in surprising ways.
 The Female Brain is a terrific read, too — witty and fun, as it explains how hormones and brain chemistry frame why we think the way we do.
 Suggested by Joanne Cleaver – Wilson-Taylor Associates, Inc.

 29) How to Make Money with Your Blog: The Ultimate Reference Guide for Building, Optimizing, and Monetizing Your Blog by Duane Forrester